Potholes in Baltimore County

 Baltimore County had an average of 58,000 potholes per year in the last decade.
 That means over half a million potholes were repaired in 10 years.
 The more severe the winter is, with colder temperatures, and more snow and ice, the more severe the potholes are.
 During the particularly harsh winter of 1996, threre were nearly 85,000 potholes on County roads.

 During colder months, we use a product called cold mix that remains pliable in winter temperatures.
 When the materials become available in warmer months, we use a product called hot mix asphalt, which leads to a more permanent repair.

 A Baltimore County Highways crew patches potholes using cold mix

 How to Report a Pothole

-You can report a pothole online, or call the Bureau of Highways at 410-887-3560.
-When we receive a request for repairs, it is forwarded to one of 11 Highways shops located throughout the County.
-Normally our crews will be able to make repairs to the pothole within 48 business hours.
+Report a pothole or call the Bureau of Highways at 410-887-3560.
+Repair requests are forwarded to one of 11 highways shops located throughout the County.
+Typically, crews are able to make repairs to the pothole within 48 business hours.

 Revised June 4, 2015